-Rachel Nusbaumer is a Swiss musician, passionned about music since her childhood.
+Rachel Nusbaumer is a Swiss musician, passionate about music since her childhood.
 She began to study music at the age of 5, studying the flute and the oboe at the Conservatory of Delémont following up Geneva.
-Meanwhile, she became interested to compose music on a computer, which allows her to play her own composition, instead of having a real orchestra.
-Gradually, thanks to this new technology, she turned more into the genre of electronic music.
-This mix of classical and electronic music defines her own musical style.
+Meanwhile, she became interested to compose music on a computer, which allows her to play her own compositions, instead of having a real orchestra.

 Her passion and talent for composition has always been grown and she produced several albums: The international compilation “Bands United” in which she participates offers her worldwide exposure and she is contacted to compose music, in Europe and across the Atlantic.